-Anyone with knowledge of an emergency event is encouraged to immediately call 911.
+Anyone with knowledge of an emergency event is encouraged to immediately call 911 on a landline and 654-2300 New Rochelle Police Direct Line on a cell phone.

 The District's mass communication system will be used to provide information to parents/guardians and emergency contacts.
 The District website may also be used to provide updated information throughout an incident as deemed appropriate by the Incident Commander.
 Schools may also use their websites, groups, and hotlines for announcements or updates as directed by the Incident Commander.